 A vibrant and flavoursome beetroot pumpkin seed pesto.
-Great with chicken, pasta and as a sandwhich spread.
+Great with chicken, pasta and or as a sandwich spread.
 Next time you make an avocado toast, spruce it up with a dollop of this pesto!

-Pine nuts are traditionally used as a base in pesto, but it works just as well using different seeds and nuts like sunflower seeds, pumpkin seeds, almonds or walnuts!
+Traditionally pine nuts are one of the main ingredients in a pesto, but it works just as well using different seeds and nuts such as sunflower seeds, pumpkin seeds, almonds or walnuts!

-In this beetroot pesto I’ve used pumpkin seeds, as it is my favourite seed to eat and to use in a pesto.
-It has a nutty flavour that goes beautifully well together with the slightly earthy beets!
-Another added bonus is that pumpkin seeds are also a good source of some immune boosting zinc and vitamin E, which is good for healthy skin!
+In this beetroot pesto I’ve used pumpkin seeds, as it has a lovely nutty flavour that goes beautifully well together with the slightly earthy beets!
+Another added bonus is that pumpkin seeds are a very good source of some immune boosting zinc and vitamin E, which is important for heart health and for healthy skin!

-Pesto is something I think everyone should have in the fridge all of the time, as you can jazz up most things with a pesto.
-Have it with left-over chicken, use it as a spread on bread (this pesto on a avocado toast is AMAZING!!!), add it to your salad or mix it up with some pasta for a quick dinner!
+Pesto is something I think everyone should have in the fridge all the time, as you can jazz up basically anything with a pesto.
+Have it with some left-over chicken, use it as a spread on bread (try it on avocado toast, it’s amazing!), add a good dollop to your salad or mix it up with some pasta for an extremely quick and easy dinner!

-Or eat it by the spoon as I do.
+Or you could just eat it by the spoon as I do.
 Because it’s so darn good.